-(REASON FOR CHANGE: to clarify what the provisions are for positive options for enforcement and approval)
+(Reason for the change: to clarify what the provisions are for positive options for enforcement and approval)

-\\Article 210.63 B 1 Equipment Requiring Servicing.; change the following to read as follows:
+Article 210.63 B 1 Equipment Requiring Servicing.; change the following to read as follows:

 (B) Other Electrical Equipment.

 In other than one- and two-family dwellings, a receptacle outlet shall be located as specified in 210.63(B)(1) and (B)(2).